chess3official/chess3-whitepaper/README.md

 ## Introduction

-Chess has been humanity's ultimate strategy game for over 1,500 years.
-With over 600 million players worldwide, it represents one of the most competitive and intellectually demanding games ever created.
-However, the traditional chess ecosystem has remained largely unchanged, with limited opportunities for players to monetize their skills outside of professional tournaments.

-Chess3 bridges this gap by introducing blockchain technology to competitive chess, creating a transparent, fair, and rewarding ecosystem for players of all skill levels.
+600 million chess players worldwide.
+Only a handful earn from their skill.

+Chess3 changes that.
+Blockchain-powered competitive chess where every player can earn, own, and compete on equal terms.

 ---

 ## Vision & Mission

 ### Vision
-To become the leading decentralized chess platform where players worldwide can compete, earn, and own their gaming experience.
+The leading decentralized chess platform where skill equals earnings.

 ### Mission
-Our mission is to merge the timeless game of chess with blockchain technology, creating an ecosystem where fair play is of utmost importance.
-We aim to:

-- Democratize competitive chess earnings
+- Democratize chess earnings
-- Provide transparent and verifiable gameplay
+- Transparent, verifiable gameplay
-- Build a community-driven platform
+- Community-driven platform
-- Reward skill and strategic thinking
+- Reward skill and strategy
-- Preserve the integrity of chess while innovating its accessibility
+- Preserve chess integrity through innovation

 ---